-Section 1 - Name
+ARTICLE I Section 1 - Name

 The name of this organization shall be the Michigan Information Systems Association (MISA), hereafter referred to as the Association.

-Section 1 – Purposes
+ARTICLE II Section 1 – Purposes

 MISA is designed to be a non-profit organization, whose day to day operations are run entirely by volunteers.
-The association is recognized locally as a non-profit organization and has established by-laws with the intention of remaining a non-profit organization in perpetuity.
+The association is recognized locally as a non-profit organization and has established By-laws with the intention of remaining a non-profit organization in perpetuity.
 As such, all monies spent by the association and functions sponsored by the association should be performed in a manner consistent with this non-profit status.

 If this association is dissolved for any reason, all assets and real and personal property will revert to a 501(c)3 organization.
-The designated recipient organization should closely match the purposes of MISA, as prescribed in these by-laws.
+The designated recipient organization should closely match the purposes of MISA, as prescribed in these By-laws.

 The purposes for which this organization is formed are: